-- b.
-Develop a rapid assessment monitoring program - c.
-Analyze monitoring data to assess both the short and long-term trends in Timber Rattlesnake populations. - d.
-Establish multiple long-term monitoring sites representing each region. - Continue and expand ongoing protection measures for Timber Rattlesnake populations. - Review and comment on permit applications that involve proposed temporary and/or permanent disturbances to known habitat areas. - i.
-Mitigate for both direct and indirect impacts to the Timber Rattlesnake habitat. - Spot check projects to confirm adherence to recommended avoidance, minimization and mitigation actions. - b.
-Continue to develop best management practices to avoid and minimize impacts to Timber Rattlesnake critical habitats. - c.
-Continue to manage/enforce the PFBC Venomous Snake and Organized Hunt Permits. - Maintain and expand cooperative working relationships with Federal and PA State agencies regarding conservation practices of Timber Rattlesnake populations on public lands. - a.
-Work with state and federal partners to require the adoption of a no-kill policy for contractors, subcontractors, and their respective field employees while working on publicly owned lands.
+- i.
+Mitigate for both direct and indirect impacts to the timber rattlesnake habitat. - ii.
+Spot check projects to confirm adherence to recommended mitigation actions. - b.
+Develop best management practices. - Continue to manage/enforce the PFBC Venomous Snake and Organized Hunt Permits. - 5) Maintain and expand cooperative working relationships with Federal and PA State agencies regarding conservation practices of timber rattlesnake populations on public lands. - a.
+Work with state and federal partners to require the adoption of a no-kill policy for contractors, subcontractors, and their respective field employees while working on publicly owned lands. - Assist with the development and implementation of habitat maintenance and /or habitat improvement programs for specific management units, targeting existing gestation sites. - c.
+Work with supervising foresters on public lands to notify PFBC immediately if field crews encounter high concentrations of rattlesnakes (>4 rattlesnakes in 2 m area). - d.
+Cooperate with design and review of timber rattlesnake research on public lands. - 6) Provide outreach to the public to provide information and promote tolerance of the timber rattlesnake.

-- Assist with the development and implementation of habitat maintenance and /or habitat improvement programs for specific management units, targeting existing gestation sites. - c.
-Work with supervising foresters on public lands to notify PFBC immediately if field crews encounter high concentrations of rattlesnakes (>4 rattlesnakes in 2 m2 area). - d.
-Cooperate with design and review of Timber Rattlesnake research on public lands. - 6) Provide outreach to the public to provide information and promote tolerance of the Timber Rattlesnake. - 7) Review the regulations and policies concerning the Timber Rattlesnake and provide recommendations as deemed necessary.
+7) Review the regulations and policies concerning the timber rattlesnake and provide recommendations as deemed necessary.